The Rutter Organization

 THE DOUBLE PLAY

-Ten years later, she was again in the building for another milestone: Eastwood High School’s 1976 Texas State Championship.
-Two eras, two iconic victories, one witness.
+Ten years later, she was there for Eastwood High School’s 1976 Texas State Championship.

 TEXAS WESTERN HALL OF FAME INDUCTION CEREMONY